 You probably use web apps on a daily basis without even realising it.
-Using Gmail or Hotmail or online banking means you are using a secure web app!
+Using Gmail or Amazon or online banking means you are using a secure web app!

 We have developed bespoke cutting-edge web apps for lots of organisations ranging from multi-national blue chip organisations, large public sector organisations and SMEs.